-From time to time, the OTW will be hosting guest posts on our OTW News accounts.
-These guests will be providing an outside perspective on the OTW or aspects of fandom where our projects may have a presence.
-The posts express each author’s personal views and do not necessarily reflect the views of the OTW or constitute OTW policy.
-We welcome suggestions from fans for future guest posts, which can be left as a comment here or by contacting us directly.
+Every month the OTW hosts guest posts on our OTW News accounts to provide an outside perspective on the OTW or aspects of fandom.
+These posts express each individual’s personal views and do not necessarily reflect the views of the OTW or constitute OTW policy.

 Jennifer Duggan is Associate Professor of English at the University of South-Eastern Norway, a Harry Potter fan, and author or co-author of numerous articles and book chapters on children’s and youth literature and media, fandom, multilinguality, multiliteracies, and social difference.
 Today, Jennifer talks about researching fan demographics in the Harry Potter fandom.

 How did you first find out about fandom and fanworks?

 I suppose that depends on how you define both terms!

 When I was a kid, I has a string of obsessions.
 At my youngest, I identified heavily with a string of male characters (Peter Pan, Cody from The Rescuers Down Under, Luke from Star Wars), often dressing as them and/or refusing to answer to my own name.
 I reread and rewatched favourite books and films so many times that I had to purchase new copies, because the old ones would fall apart or stop working.
 Whenever I was given money to buy practical things, like clothing, I would spend the least possible on what I was supposed to purchase (usually at second-hand stores) and use the rest on books.